ddev/ddev/docs/users/step-debugging.md

 <a name="atom"></a>
 ### Atom Debugging Setup

-[Atom](https://atom.io/) is an extensible developers' editor promoted by Github.
-There are lots of extensions available for it, including [php-debug](https://atom.io/packages/php-debug), an alpha-level project but one that makes it fairly easy to do PHP debugging.
+[Atom](https://atom.io/) is an extensible developers' editor promoted by GitHub.
+The available extensions include [php-debug](https://atom.io/packages/php-debug) which you can use to conduct PHP debugging with the Xdebug PHP extension.
+This project is currently an alpha release.

 1. Install an xdebug helper extension for your browser, [as suggested in documentation](https://atom.io/packages/php-debug#setting-up-xdebug)
 2. Under Preferences->+Install install the php-debug add-on: